amnapervez8910/Traffic-Light-Controller-FSM/README.md

-# 🚦 Traffic Light Controller Using FSM
+# 🚦 Traffic Ligh Controller Using FSM

 A Verilog-based Traffic Light Controller designed using a Moore Finite State Machine for a 4-way intersection.